Ngô Đình Nhu: Coup and death

 Nhu and Tung remained unaware of Đình's switch in loyalties. Đình told them fresh troops were needed in the capital, opining that "If we move reserves into the city, the Americans will be angry.
 They'll complain that we're not fighting the war.
 So we must camouflage our plan by sending the special forces out to the country.
 That will deceive them."
 Nhu had no idea that Đình's real intention was to engulf Saigon with rebel units and lock Tung's loyalists in the countryside where they could not defend the Ngô family.
 Tung and Nhu agreed to send all four Saigon-based special forces companies out of the capital on 29 October 1963.

 On 1 November 1963, the real coup went ahead, with Cao and Tung's troops isolated outside Saigon, unable to rescue Diệm and Nhu from the rebel encirclement.
 By the time the Ngô brothers realised that coup was not the fake action organised by the loyalists, Tung had been called to the Joint General Staff headquarters at the airbase, under the pretense of a routine meeting, and was seized and executed.
 Attempts by Diệm and Nhu to make contact with Đình were blocked by other generals, whose staff claimed that Đình was elsewhere, leading Nhu and Diệm to believe he had been captured.
 Around 20:00, with the Presidential Guard hopelessly outnumbered, Diệm and Nhu hurriedly packed and escaped the palace, with two loyalists: Cao Xuân Vỹ, head of Nhu's Republican Youth, and Air Force Captain Đỗ Thọ, Diệm's aide-de-camp.
 Thọ's uncle was Colonel Đỗ Mậu, the director of military security and a participant in the coup plot.
 The brothers were believed to have escaped through a secret tunnel, and emerged in a wooded area in a nearby park, where they were picked up and taken to a supporter's house in the Chinese merchant district of Cholon.
 Nhu was reported to have suggested to Diệm that the brothers split up, arguing that this would enhance their chances of survival.
 Nhu proposed that one travel to join Cao's IV Corps, while the other would go to the II Corps of General Nguyễn Khánh in the Central Highlands.
 Nhu believed the rebel generals would not dare kill one of them while the other was free, in case the surviving brother were to regain power.
-Diệm turned down this idea.
+Diệm turned down this idea because he didn't want to leave Nhu alone.